prodillo/GAN_project/README.md

 # Handbag GAN

-In this project is will implement a DCGAN to see if I can generate handbag designs.
+In this project I will implement a DCGAN to see if I can generate handbag designs.

 To accomplish this I'm using 3,000 handbag images from Imagenet.
 These are sample images: